John Librett, PHD, MPH

 Bill started his Yoga journey at 45.
 What he needed in his life was to find a new purpose and a sense of peace and well being after the loss of his wife to cancer.
 His experience as a caregiver during that period gives him unique insight into the cancer journey.
 During the last 9 years, because of his Yoga practice, he has grown physically stronger, mentally clearer and calmer while renewing my spiritual beliefs.
 Practicing Yoga has allowed Bill to look inward to himself to find the peace he had lost.
 Bill received his 200 hours teacher's training certificate here in Salt Lake City at We Are Yoga in 2013.
 Bill teaches Restorative classes, Fundamentals of Yoga, Hatha Basics, and Balance and Core classes.
 In addition to teaching at the Cancer Wellness house, Bill also conducts classes at the Veterans Administration Hospital, LDS Hospital and 21st Yoga.
 Bill's goal is to share his knowledge of breathing, stretching, mindfulness and meditation to each student and to give them techniques that they can use in their everyday life.

-Maeve recently moved to Salt Lake City and is excited to be offering yoga classes at the Cancer Wellness House.
+Maeve recently moved to Salt Lake City and is excited to work as a volunteer offering yoga classes at the Cancer Wellness House.
 She firmly believes in the healing powers of yoga and hopes to help her students feel more empowered, calm, and mindful on and off of the mat.

 Natalie Callinan// Yoga Instructor